HPCI-Lab/yProv4SQA/artifacts/yProv_and_SQAaaS/yProv/README.md

 - **Username**: `neo4j`
 - **Password**: `password` (default set in docker-compose)

-## Get started
-You can find some ready to use examples to get started with [yProv](https://github.com/HPCI-Lab/yProv)under the [examples](https://github.com/HPCI-Lab/yProv/tree/main/examples/pta) folder.
+You can find some ready to use examples to get started with [yProv](https://github.com/HPCI-Lab/yProv) under the [examples](https://github.com/HPCI-Lab/yProv/tree/main/examples/pta) folder.